firstpartners-net/red-piranha/docs/example-word-info-rules.md

 * [Example]()
 * [Setup]()

-General Statement on what Red Piranha does

-This section shows you how to apply Business Rules to your spreadsheets.
+ Red-Piranha is a set of Power tools for Word, Excel and Office Power users.

+It packages the Drools Business Rules Management System (BRMS) solution from RedHat (IBM) to be more accessible to Windows Desktop users.
+In particular, it makes it easier to feed information from Excel and Word (Office) Documents, apply business rules to these documents, and get useful results.

+Most importantly, because your business rules are in an 'English like' language, it makes it very easy for you (and colleagues) to see what checks are being made

-  * Spreadsheet + Business Rules = Result
+  * Word Document + Business Rules = Result

 Why would we want to do this?